The Best 10mm Pistols in 2023

 The XTEN, with its long sight radius, great trigger, ergonomic grip, and excellent sights, is flat shooting on the range.
 We found no issue hitting center mass in practical off-hand shooting at 25 yards and, heading to the bench, could zap torso-sized steel at 50 yards.

-With the size of the grip module being new, holster fits are tough.
+Since the grip module size is new, finding a suitable holster can be challenging.
 Also, this is a SIG-only pistol when it comes to mags and parts, at least for now.

 2. Glock G40 10mm Pistol